supnate/js-plugin/README.md

 );
 ```

 It looks quite intuitive but it's not extensible.
-Whenever we add features to the application, we need to change Menu component and finally it will become too complicated to maintain.
-Especially the menu item is dynamically like it needs to be show or no show according to permission.
-We have to embed the permission logic in Menu component.
+Whenever we add features to the application, we need to change `Menu` component and finally it will become too complicated to maintain.
+Especially if the menu item is dynamically like it needs to be show or not to show according to the permission.
+We have to embed the permission logic in `Menu` component.
 For example: if the block user feature is only available for premium users:

 ```js
 return (